istio/istio.io/content/docs/setup/kubernetes/multicluster-install/index.md

 Upon any failure or pod restart kube-dns on the remote clusters can be updated with the correct endpoint mappings for the Istio services.
-There are a number of ways this can be done the most obvious is to rerun the Helm install after the Istio services on the control plane cluster have restarted.
+There are a number of ways this can be done the most obvious is to rerun the Helm install in remote cluster after the Istio services on the control plane cluster have restarted.

 ### Use load balancer service type